Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Experimental Design

-As discussed previously, past evaluations use measures of slice \emph{coherence} (i.e. whether the majority of images share a common description) as a proxy of algorithms' utility.
+As discussed in Section \ref{sec:rw}, past evaluations use measures of slice \emph{coherence}, such as whether the majority of images share a common description, as a proxy of algorithms' utility.
 However, this assumption overlooks that just because many images in the slice match some description, does not mean that the model underperforms on \emph{all} such images.
-To examine this assumption, we explicitly study the relationship between coherence (the number of matching images) and correctness:
+To examine this assumption, we explicitly study the relationship between the number of images in the slice that match the users' hypothesis (out of $20$ shown), and its correctness.
+We note that the number of matching images is just one possible heuristic to capture the coherence of the slice, and that there may be other valid ways to measure slice coherence.

 \textbf{H4}.
 The number of images in the slice that match a user's hypothesis (a measure of slice coherence) does not predict whether their hypothesis is correct.

 \item Our final goal is to explore how humans make sense of the slices output by state-of-the-art algorithms.